 - Tires: Turbo Cotton (clincher)

-Specialized S-Works SL7 became one of the first road bikes heavily marketed as a bike that is lightweight yet aerodynamic.
+Specialized S-Works SL7 became one of the first road bikes heavily marketed as lightweight yet aerodynamic.
+After 3 years, Specialized introduced the SL8 with slightly improved aerodynamics, mainly thanks to the new Roval cockpit.

-It combines some of the aero properties of Specialized Venge and keeps the low weight of the Tarmac.
+It combines some of the aero properties of Specialized Venge and keeps the low weight of the original Tarmac.
+The result is an incredibly aero road bike reaching the UCI weight limit of 6.8 kg.

-I selected it as the most iconic because many other manufacturers started to inspire themselves with its design and copy it.
+SL7 and SL8 inspired other manufacturers like Trek to focus only on do-it-all road bikes because it’s much more cost-effective for manufacturing.
+I selected this bike as the most iconic because many others started to inspire themselves with its design and copy it.

 BMC Teammachine SLR01 ONE (Best Lightweight)